 FAQ: Potential Unionization of Faculty

-FREQUENTLY ASKED QUESTIONS CONCERNING POTENTIAL UNIONZATION OF FACULTY AT UIS
+FREQUENTLY ASKED QUESTIONS CONCERNING POTENTIAL UNIONIZATION OF FACULTY AT UIS

 1. What is the legal process in Illinois for certification of a union?